 Mr. Krantz has received awards in the form of Class B Units directly in AIDH TopCo, LLC.
 Messrs.
 Shone and Mirisola have received awards in the form of Class B Units in AIDH Management Holdings, LLC, which correspond to Class B Units issued by AIDH TopCo, LLC to AIDH Management Holdings, LLC.
 In connection with the reorganization, the Class B Units in AIDH Management Holdings, LLC will be reclassified into the Reclassified Management Holdings Class B Units with corresponding Class B Units issued by AIDH TopCo, LLC reclassified into Reclassified Class B LLC Units and will remain subject to the vesting terms described below.
-In connection with the reorganization, Class B common stock will be issued to each holder of Reclassified Management Holdings Class B Units (or in the case of Mr. Krantz, with respect to his Class B Units in AIDH TopCo, LLC) on a one-for-one basis to such holder's Reclassified Management Holdings Class B Units (or in the case of Mr. Krantz, on a one-for-one basis to his Reclassified Class B LLC Units), provided that such Class B common stock will not be entitled to any voting rights until such time as the Reclassified Management Holdings Class B Units will have the right, pursuant to the terms of the amended and restated limited liability company agreement of AIDH Management Holdings, LLC, to exchange their Reclassified Management Holdings Class B Units for Reclassified Class B LLC Units and immediately thereafter Definitive OpCo shall exchange such Reclassified Class B LLC Units for newly issued shares of Class A common stock on a one-for-one basis, pursuant to the terms of the Amended LLC Agreement.
+In connection with the reorganization, Class B common stock will be issued to each holder of Reclassified Management Holdings Class B Units (or in the case of Mr. Krantz, with respect to his Class B Units in AIDH TopCo, LLC) on a one-for-one basis to such holder's Reclassified Management Holdings Class B Units (or in the case of Mr. Krantz, with respect to his Class B Units in AIDH TopCo, LLC) on a one-for-one basis to such holder is Reclassified Class B common stock will not be entitled to any voting rights until such time as the Reclassified Management Holdings Class B LLC Units vest.
+Once vested, the holders of Reclassified Management Holdings Class B Units will have the right, pursuant to the terms of the amended and restated limited liability company agreement of AIDH Management Holdings, LLC, to exchange their Reclassified Class B LLC Units for newly issued shares of Class A common stock on a one-for-one basis, pursuant to the terms of the Amended LLC Agreement.